ZLoverty/DE/Notes/Analysis_of_collective_motions_in_droplets.md

 The test code can be found in `Masked_PIV.py`.
 Use Hydrogen to view the results by `Run all`.

-Results:
-- Procedures 1 and 2 gives very similar results.
-- Procedure 1 runs a little bit faster, so we implement `PIV_masked()` function with it.
+**In conclusion, the two procedures produce very similar results, except that procedure 1 runs a little bit faster.**

 Below are some plots comparing the overall velocity field, velocity PDF and running speed: